PGDSK/shawpy/README.md

 - **GIS / civil engineering** — terrain, slope, and spatial computing experiments, once there's a concrete reason to add them.
 - **Networking** — possibly extending the existing TCP protocol so the server can run these computations remotely, but only after each module already works well on its own.

-None of the above exists yet.
-This is a direction, not a feature list.

----

-## Notes

-- This is a personal learning project and a record of how coursework concepts turn into working code — not production software.
-- `04_network/monitor.py.save` is a stray editor backup currently sitting in the repo; noting it here rather than silently removing it.
-- `03_scripts/` and `03_scripts/linux/` currently hold duplicate copies of the same scripts — noted, not yet cleaned up.